Sharing is caring!

 The Tri Hita Karana Philosophy is an ancient Balinese concept that unites into harmony 3 worlds: the natural, spirits, and the human world.

-The Tri Hita Karana Philosophy is a distinctive part of the unique Balinese culture.
+The Tri Hita Karana Philosophy is a distinctive part of the Balinese culture.
 Therefore, UNESCO listed the Jatiluwah rice fields in Bali, Indonesia as a World Heritage Site.

 Views of Jatiluwih Bali rice terraces